 Apprenticeships are designed with the help of the employers in the industry, so they offer a structured programme that takes you through the skills you need to do a job well.
 There are targets and checks to make sure that your employer is supporting you and you are making progress.

 As an employee you will be in employment for most of your time as most training takes place on the job.
 The rest takes place at HLC.
-You can complete this off-the-job training on day release or over a number of days in a block.
+You can complete this off-the-job training over a number of days in a block.
 All the things you study at college will be useful in your job and help you succeed in your future career.
 Your employment will usually be for at least 30 hours per week.

 How will I be assessed?